iwasakims/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/model.md

 This condition is invariant and is an implicit postcondition of all operations that manipulate the state of a FileSystem `FS`.

+#### Snapshot

+Snapshot is point-in-time copy of the filesystem.

+Snapshot can be taken on specified path.
+Each snapshot is managed by the name determined on snapshot creation.

+    def Snapshot : (Path, SnapshotName)

+Snapshot name is non-empty string.

+    def SnapshotName : String

+For HDFS, snapshot name must be valid path element because the contents of snapshot are accessed by the path containing its name.

 ### Notes

 Not covered: hard links in a FileSystem.
 If a FileSystem supports multiple